-Watershed and the Smart Internet Lab at the University of Bristol explore the potential of 5G through a series of experimental events - asking artists, researchers and creatives to produce bold new works in public space.
+Watershed and the Smart Internet Lab at the University of Bristol explored the potential of 5G through a series of experimental events - asking artists, researchers and creatives to produce bold new works in public space.

-Watershed and the Smart Internet Lab at the University of Bristol examine next generation wireless connectivity through a series of experimental events - asking artists, researchers and creatives to produce bold new works which explore the capability and potential of 5G.
+Watershed and the Smart Internet Lab at the University of Bristol examined next generation wireless connectivity through a series of experimental events - asking artists, researchers and creatives to produce bold new works which explore the capability and potential of 5G.

 Technology and culture are inseparable.
 The experiences created as part of the Layered Realities project not only explore the beauty of technology but interrogate it to explore how it might fit into the lives of real people.

 We asked artists and creatives to really test its capability and potential - in response they have created some brilliant, meaningful experiences ranging from spectacular 3D-like projections, a gorgeous virtual reality dance piece, a guided tour on which you take a walk through time, and a programme of critical talks.